 Senior Friendship Centers, Inc. is the sponsor agency and manages RSVP in four counties of southwest Florida (Manatee, Sarasota, Charlotte & Lee).

-RSVP Programs in Manatee, Sarasota, Charlotte & Lee Counties.
+RSVP Programs in Manatee, Sarasota & Lee Counties.